GabePoel/ML-Peak-Tracker/README.md

 ## Message for Sylvia

-Please run `scripts/count_hidden_layer_1024.py` for as long as you can.
+Please run `scripts/train_simple_count.py` for as long as you can.
 It passively generates and trains from data.
-The model it makes is `models/count_hidden_layer_1024`.
+The models it makes are `models/simple_count` and `models/simple_count_backup`.
 The script will save the model periodically, so you can start and stop the script as need be.
-After a bunch of training, send me the `models/count_hidden_layer_1024` or push it here if that's easier.
+After a bunch of training, send me the `models/simple_count` or push it here if that's easier.
 Thanks!

 ## What Works